-The global maternal health workforce is comprised of care providers with different skillsets who practice in diverse contexts, including physicians, midwives, nurses, community health workers and others.
-The “Global strategy on human resources for health: Workforce 2030” report estimated the global health workforce shortage at roughly 17.4 million providers as of 2013, of which nine million were nurses and midwives.
-The authors of the report noted that most countries are not on track to reach a threshold of 4.45 physicians, nurses and midwives per 1,000 people, which will be necessary for accomplishing the health-related SDG targets by 2030.
+The global maternal health workforce comprises care providers with different skillsets who practice in diverse contexts, including physicians, midwives, nurses, community health workers and others.
+The 2013 “Global strategy on human resources for health: Workforce 2030” report estimated the global health workforce shortage at roughly 17.4 million providers, of which nine million were nurses and midwives.
+More recent estimates suggest that this shortage will reach about 15 million.
+The authors of the Workforce 2030 report noted that most countries are not on track to reach a threshold of 4.45 physicians, nurses and midwives per 1,000 people, which will be necessary for accomplishing the health-related SDG targets by 2030.
 Additionally, the health workforce tends to be concentrated in cities, leaving women in rural areas with limited access to skilled care.

 Given that the majority of health care providers worldwide are women, acknowledging and addressing gender inequities within the health workforce is crucial.
 For example, in the 2016 “Midwives’ Voices’, Midwives’ Realities” report, midwives working across the globe reported being treated poorly as a result of gender inequality and discrimination, referencing experiences of sexual harassment, violence and social isolation.